Time: 88 Minutes

-Won Academy Award for Best Original Screenplay.
+AWARDS: Won Academy Award for Best Original Screenplay.
 Nomination for Best Supporting Actor (Wilder).

-|CAPSULE REVIEW I'm not sure why it took me so long to actually watch this film, but I'm so glad I did.
-I haven't laughed so hard in ages.
-Who knew Mel Brooks could be so funny?
-I know comedies are his forté, however, the only other film of his to compare to the genius of this flick is YOUNG FRANKENSTEIN.
-This is an in-your-face farce that grabs hold of your funny bone from the first frame and refuses to let go.
-It's over-the-top silliness is so infectious you root for the two leads, played brilliantly by Mostel and Wilder, to fail miserably.
 Unfortunately, these two screw-ups, whose plan is too make money by producing the worst Broadway show ever, can't even do that right.
 This is without a doubt Wilder's funniest performance ever.
 The show they produce, "Springtime for Hitler," is too hysterical for words.
 Mainly because it's beyond offensive.
-The key to the film is the relationship between Mostel and Wilder, who play off each other beautifully.
+There is no way Brooks would have been able to make this movie today.
+What keeps you involved is the relationship between Mostel and Wilder, who play off each other beautifully, despite wildly divergent styles.
 Their first meeting where Mostel's character practically gives Wilder a nervous breakdown is one of the funniest I have ever seen.
 They aren't the nicest of guys, but you can't help liking them anyway.
-Though the film has some very silly moments, it's more demented and clever than most of Brooks' other films, which is a tone I greatly prefer.
+Though the film has some very silly moments, it's more demented and clever than most of Brooks' other work, which is a tone and style I greatly prefer.
 A must-see comedy classic.